The focus for the academic year 2021-2022 is:

 •Increased participation in PE and Sport, including links to local clubs and organisations.

-The PE and Sport Grant for the 2020 to 2021 academic year is funded over two instalments.
+The PE and Sport Grant for the 2021 to 2022 academic year is funded over two instalments.
+These are November 2021 and May 2022.

 St Augustine will receive £29,257 for the academic year.